-The financial results largely related to the revaluation of the contingent liability associated with the acquisition of NovioGendix in 2015, for a total of \$372 thousand in 2016, and \$17 thousand in 2017.
+The financial results largely related to the revaluation of the contingent consideration related to the acquisition of NovioGendix in 2015, for a total of \$113 thousand in 2018, and \$17 thousand in 2017.
 Other financial losses relate to bank costs incurred during the year.